mikDP/mik_cms/README.md

 ## Documentation

-I worked on this profect for my graduation thesis, so if you can read italian, you will find in **Documentazione - Tesi.docx** a good documentation for the the firsts 2 modules of the software (DCMS and WCMS modules).
+I worked on this project for my graduation thesis, so if you can read italian, you will find in **Documentazione - Tesi.docx** a good documentation for the the firsts 2 modules of the software (DCMS and WCMS modules).